 The day Maleah’s hair fell out she looked at herself in the mirror and exclaimed, “Mommy, I have a cute head!”
 At that moment, Maleah’s mom said she realized they would make it through their journey.
 The caring staff made every effort to make both Maleah and her family comfortable.
 Today they are considered extended family and will be loved by Maleah for the rest of her life.

 In the five years since his original diagnosis, he now also battles a hearing impairment and has been diagnosed with Cerebral Palsy, Autism Spectrum Disorder, Cortical Visual Impairment, and he is unable to talk.
-Due to nature of his complex conditions, Arnold Palmer Hospital for Children has become a second home to him and his family to receive specialized care on many occasions.
+Due to nature of his complex conditions, Orlando Health Arnold Palmer has become a second home to him and his family to receive specialized care on many occasions.
 Despite this, Matthew is still a happy boy who loves Ninja Turtles!

-When a newborn needs to receive care in the Neonatal Intensive Care Unit (NICU) at Winnie Palmer Hospital for Women & Babies, parents are told to prepare to hear silence instead of cries in the delivery room.
+When a newborn needs to receive care in the Neonatal Intensive Care Unit (NICU) at Orlando Health Winnie Palmer Hospital for Women & Babies, parents are told to prepare to hear silence instead of cries in the delivery room.
 So when Myles’ mom heard her son, Myles, cry after delivery, she knew he was going to be a fighter.
-Myles weighed just 1 pound, 13 ounces at birth and would spend 54 days in the NICU at Winnie Palmer Hospital.
+Myles weighed just 1 pound, 13 ounces at birth and would spend 54 days in the NICU at Orlando Health Winnie Palmer.

 Throughout his stay in the NICU, Myles’ parents remember watching him grasp at a pacifier nearly as large as his face.
 “His hands were barely the size of quarters and his diapers were like folded dollar bills,” they recall.
 Every day, they watched as feeding tubes were replaced, listened as nurses discussed blood sugar levels and any increases in feeds, and remember celebrating football season and his first Halloween in the hospital.

-Thanks to Children’s Miracle Network Hospitals, the Pediatric Intensive Care Unit at Arnold Palmer Hospital for Children had life-saving equipment, like a ventilator, to help him survive until he could start breathing on his own again.
+Thanks to Children’s Miracle Network Hospitals, the Pediatric Intensive Care Unit at Orlando Health Arnold Palmer had life-saving equipment, like a ventilator, to help him survive until he could start breathing on his own again.
 CMN Hospitals helps purchase machines like this so that hospitals have what they need when kids need it most.

 Once home, William thrived but Patrick struggled to eat and gain weight.
 He was diagnosed with Failure to Thrive at six months old and also began having episodes of acute spasmodic croup that required frequent hospitalizations.
 At 18 months old, Patrick was diagnosed with Periventricular Leukomalacia and Cerebral Palsy.
 At three years old, due to severe reflux and gastroparesis, Patrick had a Nissen Fundoplication and received a G tube, as his body was unable to bring in enough calories to sustain him.
 Despite the frequent hospitalizations, procedures and weekly therapy treatments that he receives, nothing stops him and his brother from being bright, inquisitive eight year olds.